-By: Christine Bertan
+By Guest Writer: Christine Bertan

 Redheads, do you ever feel like you’re the only bright personality in bitter cold, dark months?
 Do you see the beauty in even the gloomiest of mornings and tackle tasks with the same vigor as your red locks?

 Cold weather and darker days can really get people down.
 Seriously.
 Winter can bring on bouts of Seasonal Affective Disorder (SAD).
 Those feeling the effects may go about their day feeling empty, hopeless, or irritable.
 SAD is caused by decreased sunlight absorption, which coincides with the dark months of winter.
-Treatment can include light therapy and anti-depressants with symptoms abating once spring and summer roll around.
+Treatment can include light therapy and generic Wellbutrin with symptoms abating once spring and summer roll around.

 A study has proven redheads could be protected against SAD because of the MC1R gene, the gene responsible for red hair, pale skin, and freckles.